 The plan itself has gone through consultation over four years.
 It has been prepared by local people, including town councillors and representatives of community groups, and it has involved talking to the public, planning experts and others to work out what the town needs.

 The Neighbourhood Plan is the first piece in a jigsaw that will allow our Town Council and local Wiltshire Councillors to make more progress in other areas such as traffic, youth services, the environment and sports facilities.
-For it to come into effect, the town must vote for it in a referendum on September 20th.

-Reasons to Vote YES on September 20th
+Reasons we Voted YES on September 20th

 Conservation and design: The Plan helps to protect the unique character of the town so that it can be enjoyed by everyone, residents and tourists alike.

 Housing for all: The Plan restricts any further large developments in the town until at least 2026, but also allows the town to accept small infill projects and prioritise affordable housing if needed.

 Economy and enterprise: The Plan helps to keep commercial and employment space in the town, providing jobs and a sustainable local economy; it will help banish the notion that Bradford on Avon is a ‘dormitory town’